nvzqz/minimal-mistakes/_posts/2017-11-02-rust-static-assertions.md

 }
 ```

-We've now defined a macro with two sets of input options.
+We have now defined a macro with two sets of input options.
 The second set will
 create a function with the given label as its name.
 It'll then recursively call
 `const_assert!` with the provided expression.